dbkblk/rand_website/pages/features/index.md

 <center>Will you meet Hirohito or Charles V?</center>
 - **Units per tile**: Tired of the dreaded ‘stack of doom’ from Civ IV ?
 Based on the acclaimed feature of Civ V, it is now possible to enjoy a fully working units-per-tile limitation.
 You can play down to 1 unit-per-tile, but beware of the massive warfare.
 - **New leaders**: No fewer than twenty-six new leaders are part of this expansion including _Cleopatra_, _Charles V_, _Hirohito_, _Henry VIII_, _Nebuchadrezzar_, _Lenin_ and many more.
+- **New civilizations**: More than 100 new civilizations are available with the installation of an additional module.
+[Check this page if you are interested.](https://github.com/dbkblk/civ4_and2_civmegapack)
 - **New events**: Sir, our herbalists have discovered a new plant that holds great promise for health treatments.
 However, tests on human subjects are required to find the right mixture.
 Should we try it?
 - **New speeds**: If games tend to go by too fast for your liking, you might love the new snail speed.
 If you want a quick game, then try blitz.
 - **New map scripts**: Several new map scripts have been added, from the inland sea of Mediterranean to the Smartmap Generator.
 Every map will be different!